hucker/bstruct/readme.md

-To repeat a type, use '' operator followed by number, e.g. `10int32`.
+To repeat a type, use `*` operator followed by number, e.g. `10*int32` to specify that you want to handle 10 integers.

 Endianness can be specified at the beginning of the format string.
 Supported options are `little_endian`, ` big_endian`, `network`, and `native`.

 ## Support for hex output.

-Since we often need to look at binary data a way to print data in hex is provided with the to_hex method:
+Since we often need to look at binary data a way to print data in hex is provided with the `to_hex` method:

-If you just call to_hex on the object you just get all of the bytes in 2 digit uper case, in a long string.
+If you just call `to_hex` on the object you just get all the bytes in 2 digit uper case, in a long string.
-Thankfull, to_hex allows for alot of functionality.
+Thankfully, `to_hex` allows for alot of functionality.
 You can specify bytes per row, a base address and the width of address data.
 This is very useful for larger data objects.
 ```
 bs.to_hex(bytes_per_row:int=8, base_address:int=0x1000, address_width:int=8)